thefrontside/microstates/README.md

 //> true
 ```

 An important quality of the transitions in Microstates is that they always return a microstate.
 This is true inside of transition functions and outside where the transition is invoked.
-Microstates uses this convention to allow composition to crazy complexity.
+Microstates use this convention to allow composition to crazy complexity.

 Let's compose a Boolean into another class type and see what happens.